eduardocs21/textReadabilityClassifier/README.txt

-For the Grammar-Module to work, a Stanford Core NLP Server (Java) has to be started manually.
+For the Grammar-Module to work, a Stanford Core NLP Server (Java) has to be downloaded and started manually.
 (Reason: Usage of POS-Tagger and Dependency Parser)